In addition to fronting Weezer, Cuomo has also worked as a solo artist and a writer and featured artist on other artists’ records

 Cuomo practices Vipassana meditation and is a student of S.N.
 Goenka.
 As of mid-2009 he also conducts children’s meditation courses as taught by S.N.
 Goenka.
 Cuomo recently helped acquire music rights and provided financial support to a documentary titled The Dhamma Brothers about Vipassana meditation being instituted in an Alabama state prison.

-His favorite soccer player is Landon Donovan.
-He supports the U.S. Men’s National team.
+Cuomo grew up as a soccer fan but has not followed the sport since 2012.
+Persistent reports that he follows Sheffield Wednesday FC are not accurate.
+The only team he followed was the U.S. Men’s National team.
 In early 2008 he played in the Mia Hamm & Nomar Garciaparra Celebrity Soccer Challenge and scored a goal in the game.
 His video for “Lover in the Snow” off of his Alone album dealt with this game and his love of soccer.
 In August 2009, Cuomo also participated in the Athletes for Africa 5v5 Charity Soccer Tournament in Toronto, Canada alongside actor Michael Cera.
 During Weezer’s performance at Leeds Festival 2010, Rivers would go to the side of the stage and play football (kicking the ball against a goal and/or a wall), at the beginning and end of the band’s set.